Standard Trading Conditions Illovo Sugar Africa Proprietary Limited

 - The warranties referred to in clause 6.1 above shall not apply if the Company uses the Goods for a purpose other than that for which they were designed, unless the Supplier has specifically agreed to such other use in writing, or the Company can show that such different use did not lead to, or contribute to, the breach of the warranty in clause 6.1.

-The Supplier indemnifies the Company against all claims by, or liability to, third parties arising from a breach of the Contract by the Supplier, its employees, agents, and/or from any of such person’s negligence or wilful default.
+The Supplier indemnifies the Company against all claims by, or liability to, third parties arising from a breach of the Contract by the Supplier, its employees, agents and/or representatives, and/or from any of such person’s negligence or wilful default.

 The grant of any concession, or condonation of any breach of these conditions, or other act of relaxation or indulgence on the part of the Company, shall not in any way constitute, operate as, or be deemed to be a waiver by the Company of any of its rights under the Contract.